LQG-EPFL/labscript_rp_asg/README.md

 This project integrates the [PYRPL](https://pyrpl.readthedocs.io/en/latest/#) Arbitrary Signal Generator (ASG) into the [labscript suite](http://labscriptsuite.org/), which is a control system for autonomous, hardware timed experiments.
-It is specifically intended to be used as ASG for controlling the evaporation ramp in a optical dipole trap.
+The project is used as ASG for controlling the set-point of an optical dipole trap in our Fermi gas experiment.

 ## Notes:

-* Created and tested with Python 3.7.5
+* Two versions are available Python 3.7.5 & Python 2.7 (still running on the computer responsible for experimental control in the Fermi gas experiment)

+### red_pitaya_pyrpl_asg_python3.7.5

 * Installation of labscript_suite February 2020 worked perfectly
   with Python=3.7.5 but not newest version Python=3.8.1